rust-web-community/30-seconds-app-starter-collections/examples/actix/api-gateway/README.md

-# Actix service bootstrap
+# Actix API gateway

 ## What is this

-This repository contain a fully working example of a service written with actix.
-It is meant to be as close as production ready as possible while remaining minimal and easy to understand.
-The service itself is a basic Create / Read / Update / Delete of a todo list, showcasing good production practices for web applications
+This repository contains an example of the API Gateway.
+It will enable you to efficiently deploy microservices behind a simple and fast authentication proxy.

 ## What you may reuse pulling this example

-- A fast web service in an extensible port and adapter pattern, using dependency injection
+- A multithreaded, fast gateway powered by actixs, able to serve tens of thousands of queries a second
+- A flexible proxy configured through a yml file, able to route to your microservices based on user permission, method, and query path
 - Documented sources you can play around and make experimental changes with
 - Multi stage docker file for building minimal images
-- API documentation and manual testing with Swagger UI, Redoc, Rapi
 - Async postgres client storage example
-- Unit testing using fixtures
-- Integration testing
 - Access logging

 ## Run and build the project

 ### With docker:

 Run `docker compose up -d`.
-On the first creation of db, it sends too soon a ready signal which may crash the web app.
-You may do `docker compose start app` to restart the service
+On the first creation of db, it may sends too soon a ready signal which may crash the app.
+Simply restart.

 ### Without docker

 Out of the box you will need a running postgres local instance.
 The code is provided without Tls option enabled.

-Once your postgres server is running, simply `cargo run`.
-Alternatively you can use an in-memory store provided.
-Swapping storage method is only a couple of line changes in the main.rs.
+Once your postgres server is running, run the `hello_service` by running `cargo_run` inside the folder.

-### Testing

-- Unit testing  `cargo test  --lib --bins`
-- Integration testing `cargo test --test '*'`.
-You will need to run the server instance to be able to pass integration test.
-See notes in the source file.
+`cargo run` in the main service will fail due to reusing port 8080.
+The ports are hardcoded in every project `main.rs`, so change as needed.

 ## License
 MIT